-In 2016/17, seven in 10 stolen vehicles were fitted with an ASE immobiliser which, without the key, cannot be started without advanced technical know-how and specialised equipment.
+As noted earlier eight in 10 vehicles stolen in 2017 were fitted with an ASE immobiliser which, without the key, cannot be started without advanced technical know-how and specialised equipment.

-While the time has passed to mandate retro-fitting of engine immobilisers, there is still a place to promote their utility against all but the most determined thieves.
-Based on exposure, a vehicle with no electronic protection faces twice the theft risk.
+While the time has passed to mandate the retro-fitting of engine immobilisers, there is still a place to promote their utility against all but the most determined thieves.